 Gain Experience

 Internships are a great way to try out an interest, regardless if they are directly related to your major.
-Employers tend to favor job seekers who have had an internship in the field they are hiring for.
+Employers tend to favor jobseekers who have had an internship in the field they are hiring for.
+Also review, 10 Things To Do To Land a Psychology Internship.

 Sample internship sites/title